by Dr. Lawrence Wilson

 In particular, many alcoholics develop copper and cadmium toxicity as a result of zinc deficiency.
 This can result in many serious conditions.
 Many alcoholics also smoke.
 Cigarettes not only further deplete nutrients.
 They contain cadmium, arsenic and other anti-nutrients that replace zinc in the body, worsening nutritional depletion and contributing to other illnesses.

-THE ADRENAL CONNECTION
+THE ADRENAL/THYROID/FATIGUE CONNECTION

 all alcoholics, as well as those with other addictions, are actually

 tired.
-They use drugs to forget
+They use drugs to make life

 alcohol provide a lift for a while, but leave a person feeling worse when they

 CANDIDA ALBICANS INFECTION

 all have some degree of infection in the intestines with Candida Albicans, a common

 is often a hidden condition.
+Read

 about it by clicking on the link above.

-However, for the alcoholic, extra alcohol production spells loads of trouble.
+However, for the alcoholic, extra alcohol production spells trouble.
 It helps perpetuate strong cravings.
 It also produces chemicals that are highly toxic to the body, including alcohol and acetaldehyde.
 These further impair liver activity and further slow one’s healing process.

 Thus, even if one does not drink, a person often continues to experience some of the effects of alcohol intoxication including fatigue, irritability and alcohol and sugar cravings.
 This can seriously interfere with recovery efforts.